Getting The Most Out Of Your Ribbon Microphone

 Ribbons are legendary on electric guitar – they are the best way to capture all the tone and vibe coming off your guitar cabinet.
 From Foo Fighters to Diana Krall, Santana to Kings X, Van Halen to OK Go, George Lynch to Al DiMeola, guitarists around the world are miking their cabs with Royers and capturing all of that great stuff a good amp cranks out in the studio and on live stages.

-Royer ribbons help you capture the warmth and size of your acoustic guitar, and they blend beautifully with other mics.
-These mics and positions are a great starting place for anyone tracking acoustic guitars. (more)
+Royer ribbons help you capture the warmth and size of your acoustic guitar and other stringed instruments, and they blend beautifully with other mics.
+These mics and positions are a great starting place for anyone tracking acoustic instruments.